Owning a restaurant isn’t easy, but thanks to their Widener experiences, numerous grads have found the recipe for success.

 Today, Yeung is eying a second location.

 Yeung is not the only alumnus giving back to the next generation.
-Fifis serves on the university’s hospitality advisory board, comprised of industry professionals who help to advise the future direction of the program.
+Fifis serves on the university’s tourism and hospitality advisory board, comprised of industry professionals who help to advise the future direction of the program.

 The latest Widener restaurateur is Hanyu Zhang ’17, who is preparing to open DJ Kitchen in Philadelphia.
 The former international student began sketching out plans for the Szechuan Chinese restaurant while studying international business at Widener, and found support on campus.